Table of Contents

 - Add fresh new doormats outside front and back doors.

-- Make sure pool and hot tub areas are clean and free of leaves.
+- Make sure the pool and hot tub areas are clean and free of leaves.

 - Put away clutter.